Python Lists

 • Other lists

-• Even a mix of different data types!
+• or Even a mix of different data types!

 Creating a List